 If you’re familiar with Sakara’s signature meal delivery, the bride program is essentially an extended version of this.
-Upon committing to the bridal program, I signed up to receive 20 days of freshly prepared plant-based meals, all organic and delivered right to my door.
+Upon committing to the bridal program, I signed up to receive 20 days of freshly prepared plant-based meals, all organic and delivered to my door.

 Honestly, can you think of anything better than a wedding diet meal delivery right to your front door?
 I sure can’t.

-When my first box arrived, I was so excited to discover my meals included extra support tools in addition to the week’s meals.
+When my first box arrived, I was excited to discover my meals included extra support tools in addition to the week’s meals.

-As I’d come to discover, this first box essentially contained pretty much everything you need to care for yourself during one of the most stressful times of your life.
+As I’d come to discover, this first box essentially contained everything you need to care for yourself during one of the most stressful times of your life.
 I could feel my stress start to melt away, knowing that I didn’t have to think about how to nourish myself in the days leading up to one of the biggest days of my life.